Italian invasion of France: Initial fighting

 During the day on 12 June, French SES groups (scout troops on skis) crossed the border and skirmished with Italian units in the Maddalena Pass.
 An Italian outpost was surprised, resulting in the death of an Italian NCO and a further two soldiers being wounded.
 The Italian defensive attitude changed with the collapse of Paul Reynaud's government, in France, on 15 June.
 Since Reynaud's successor, General Pétain, was known to favour an understanding with Germany, Mussolini believed it was imperative that the Italians make gains before an armistice could be signed.
 The same day he ordered Army Group West to prepare to begin an offensive in three days: an unrealistically aggressive timeline.
 Badoglio insisted that converting the troops from a defensive to an offensive disposition alone would take 25 days.
 The Supreme General Staff thus turned Mussolini's order into two directives: the first permitted Italian incursions into French territory, while the second abrogated the staging plan then in force and ordered the army group to prepare to take advantage of the possible collapse of the Armée des Alpes.

+On 16 June, Marshal Graziani gave the order for offensive operations to begin within ten days.
+Three actions were planned: Operation B through the Little Saint Bernard Pass, Operation M through the Maddalena Pass and Operation R along the Riviera.
+That day, elements of the Italian 4th Army attacked in the vicinity of Briançon.
+As the Italians advanced, the French at Fort de l'Olive began bombarding the Italian Fort Bardonecchia.
+In retaliation, the 149-mm guns of the Italian fort on Mont Chaberton—"an imposing structure lost in the clouds at an altitude of 3,130 meters"—were trained on Fort de l'Olive.
+The Italian bombardment silenced the French fort the following day.

 On 17 June, Pétain announced, "It is with a heavy heart that I tell you today that we must stop fighting."
 This stoked the belief among the Italians that the French Army of the Alps was on the point of dissolving, if not already in the process of collapse.
 The Supreme General Staff also falsely believed that the German advance in the Rhône Valley would force the French to begin evacuating their Alpine forts.
 In orders to his troops on 18 June, General Paolo Micheletti of the 1st Alpine Division "Taurinense" advised that "a strong resistance cannot be anticipated, owing to the shaken [French] morale."
 Micheletti, indeed, was more concerned about bands of armed fuoriusciti (Italian political exiles) rumoured to be in the area than about the French.